TheCaringPlace/Email/docs/user-guide/campaigns.md

 - Sends to every subscribed contact
 - Best for newsletters

+{: .note }
-**Note:** Only subscribed contacts receive emails, regardless of targeting method.
+Only subscribed contacts receive emails, regardless of targeting method.

 ### Campaign Analytics